Sports/Entertainment/Event Management - BS

 Upon completion of the program, graduates are expected to:

-- Apply technical skills in the sports, entertainment and event management industry.
+- Communicate effectively to diverse audiences, purposes and situations in a variety of contexts within the sports, entertainment and event management industry.

-- Apply professional ethics as they relate to the sports, entertainment and event management industry.
+- Apply the principles of management to current issues in the sports, entertainment and event management industry.

-- Identify and communicate a long-range vision and strategy for an organization in the sports, entertainment or event management industry.
+- Demonstrate leadership skills and adapt them to a diverse global market in the sports, entertainment and event management industry.

 A four-year program leading to the bachelor of science degree.